 How Much is Public Liability Insurance for an Artist?

-Artists who form a partnership or a limited company might pay more for insurance.
-Also, you're likely to pay a higher premium for a higher level of cover (as you can see below).
+You're likely to pay a higher premium for a higher level of cover.
 However there is often quite a small premium increase for each additional million pounds of cover, compared to the first million.
 You might be surprised to hear it but your rate depends on where you live, too.

 Of course, these are just sample quotes to give you a general idea of prices; your premiums might vary significantly depending on your situation and the details of your application.